-I often hear that one of the big obstacles to “going Baby-Friendly” is getting the boss to agree!
+I often hear that one of the big obstacles to “going Baby-Friendly” is getting the boss to agree to a policy proposal!
 I’m not surprised.
 The truth is, few – if any of us – have had good information on how to get the boss to say YES to any proposed change in clinical practice.
 But that doesn’t mean it’s impossible!
-This is part 2 of a 3-part series outlining six foolproof tips to get your boss to say YES!
+This is part 2 of a 3-part series outlining six foolproof tips to get your boss to say YES to your Baby-Friendly policy proposal!
 For part 1, click here.

 If only you’d written it out!
 This important step can help to keep your idea alive.
 I often think of evangelist Dawson Trotman’s observation that “Thoughts disentangle themselves when they pass through the lips and fingertips.”
 (It’s part of why I write this blog, really.)

-As you write, you’ll begin to see the holes in your thought process, and the areas that need more back-up and detail.
+As you write your Baby-Friendly proposal, you’ll begin to see the holes in your thought process, and the areas that need more back-up and detail.
 Trust me, this works!

 Start with the end in mind

 Kurt Lewin’s theory of organizational change posits that the process about moving from the current state to the desired state.
 It’s the simplest, yet most helpful model I’ve seen.

 First, present your boss with the outcome or your recommendation for how to reach it.
 Being up front with the desired state improves focus for the conversation.
 Be brief.
 Be precise.
 Highlight your main point.
 Move on to the next main point.